Board of Directors

 Mark Hickerson is the Supervisory Control and Data Acquisition (SCADA) Department Supervisor, Safety Coordinator, and Purchasing Agent for the Hannibal Board of Public Works.
 Mark has worked for the HBPW since 1992, where he worked as the company’s first SCADA Operator for 15 years, and then transitioned to the SCADA Supervisor/Purchasing Agent/Safety Coordinator.
 Prior to his employment with the HBPW, Mark was the Watch Supervisor and Detective for the Hannibal Police Department.
 He has also worked as Parts Manager for Little Jess AMC/Jeep where he earned a Parts Management Training certificate, and was the Bridge & Building, Engine Hostler for Burlington Northern Railroad.
 Mark completed his Associates degree in Law Enforcement at Hannibal-LaGrange University, and attended University of Missouri in Columbia for two years completing Law Enforcement and Forestry course work.
 Mark also attended the Missouri State Highway Patrol Academy, DEA Undercover Drug Enforcement School, and FBI SWAT Operations Academy where he earned numerous law enforcement certificates.

 Andrea Campbell is the Stormwater Coordinator for the Hannibal Board of Public Works.
 Andrea was hired in 2016 as a Customer Service Representative and awarded her current position a year later.
-As stormwater coordinator, Andrea works to assure water quality standards are met by tracking the City’s MS4 (municipal separate storm sewer system) activities.
+As stormwater coordinator, Andrea works to assure water quality standards are met by tracking the City’s MS4 (Municipal Separate Storm Sewer System) activities.
 As the City of Hannibal’s Stream Team #4705 program contact and outreach organizer, Andrea organizes litter pickup events, watershed education programs, and tracks all water quality monitoring efforts.
-A proud Pirate, Andrea graduated from Hannibal High in 2009.
-Her Bachelor of Science Degree in Interdisciplinary Studies was earned from Central Methodist University, where she graduated cum laude, and with honors in the major.
-Andrea is passionate about community betterment.
-She has been a Hannibal Area Chamber of Commerce Ambassador since November 2017, serves on the CASA (Court Appointed Special Advocate) Advisory Council since 2014, and was appointed to AVENUES Board of Directors in 2019.
-She lives in Hannibal with her husband Brandon, and son Jonathan.
+Her Bachelor of Science Degree in Interdisciplinary Studies was earned from Central Methodist University, and is currently pursuing her Master’s Degree in Public Affairs through MIZZOU.
+She has been a Hannibal Area Chamber of Commerce Ambassador since 2017, previously served on the CASA (Court Appointed Special Advocate) Advisory Council, and currently serves on the Board of Directors for The United Way of the Mark Twain Area and AVENUES.
+She lives in Hannibal with her husband Brandon, and their children, Jonathan and Sarah.